Superman: War of the Supermen: Prologue

-As the series opens on the heels of the conclusion to Last Stand of New Krypton, Superman is furious that General Zod is moving forward with his plans to make war with Earth.
+As the series opens on the heels of the conclusion to Last Stand of New Krypton, Superman is furious that Zod is moving forward with his plans to make war with Earth.
 He punches his way into Zod's underground military installation and confronts him.
 Superman declares his intent to shut down Zod and his war machine.
 He punctuates his remarks by landing a hard right fist to Zod's jaw.

 Rather than retaliate personally, Zod has his minions, Ursa and Non, do his dirty work.
 Ursa attacks Superman with a kryptonite knife, which draws blood.
 Superman damages the knife with his heat vision, but does not completely destroy it.
 Then Non attacks from above, descending feet first and landing hard on Superman.
 Non and Ursa restrain Superman while Zod gloats.

 The entire time, Superman and Zod are engaged in dialogue that recaps the events of Brainiac through Last Stand while Zod gloats and threatens to destroy all humans on Earth and Superman expresses his determination to prevent this.
 The final two-page spread depicts countless Kryptonians speeding towards Earth in the first wave of the attack.

 The War Begins

-The story then continues as Zod gloats over his released forces, telling Superman there's no hope.
-Superman insists there's hope, and tries to escape, fighting Zod and his crew.
+The story then continues as Zod gloats over his released forces, telling Superman there is no hope.
+Superman insists there is hope and tries to escape, fighting Zod and his crew.
 Supergirl comes upon Reactron being tortured by Alura, and sides against her mother.
 Reactron reveals he was always meant to be caught, and begins to detonate.
-Alura shoves Supergirl into a containment vessel just before Reactron explodes, destroying the planet New Krypton.
+Alura shoves Supergirl into a containment vessel just before Reactron explodes, destroying New Krypton.

-Meanwhile, Jimmy Olsen and Lois Lane bring Guardian, Nightwing, Flamebird, Steel, and Superboy up to speed on what's been happening with General Sam Lane.
+Meanwhile, Jimmy Olsen and Lois Lane bring Guardian, Nightwing, Flamebird, Steel, and Superboy up to speed on what has been happening with Sam Lane.
 Superwoman hears, and smiles.
 Superman and Supergirl cry over the lost planet.
 Supergirl takes up the battle standard and flees.
 The New Kryptonian armada approaches Earth as Zod spurs them on.

 In the Daily Planet newsroom, Lois reveals New Krypton is dead when Superwoman bursts in and abducts her.
 In space, Supergirl and Superman power through the field of kryptonite meteors until they crash into Callisto, New Krypton's moon.
 Kara laments that the planet's destruction is her fault, and Superman sadly reveals she is the Last Daughter of New Krypton.

 The First Wave

-Meanwhile, Jimmy, Steel, Nightwing, Flamebird, Superboy and the Guardian track Natasha Irons to a cell inside Mount Rushmore and launch a rescue mission.
-At the same moment inside Project 7734, Codename Assassin and General Lane are rejoicing over the deaths of the Kryptonians as Lucy arrives with Lois.
-The General is hopeful until he sees Earth's Mars base is being destroyed by Zod's forces.
-Kal and Kara arrive and force both sides back; Zod uses this time to launch an armada of soldiers directly for Earth.
+Meanwhile, Jimmy, Steel, Nightwing, Flamebird, Superboy, and Guardian track Natasha Irons to a cell inside Mount Rushmore and launch a rescue mission.
+At the same moment inside Project 7734, Codename Assassin and Sam Lane are rejoicing over the deaths of the Kryptonians as Lucy arrives with Lois.
+Sam is hopeful until he sees Earth's Mars base is being destroyed by Zod's forces.
+Superman and Supergirl arrive and force both sides back; Zod uses this time to launch an armada of soldiers directly for Earth.